NessieCanCode/SequoiaRecover/README.md

 ### Management Server

-The `management-server/` crate implements a lightweight web service for administering users and orchestrating backups across machines.
-Launch it with `cargo run -p management-server` and use the REST API to register users, assign roles and inspect the audit log.
+The `server/` crate implements a lightweight web service for administering users and orchestrating backups across machines.
+Launch it with `cargo run -p sequoiarecover-server` and use the REST API to register users, assign roles and inspect the audit log.
 Clients can POST security alerts to the `/alert` endpoint.
 Set the `MGMT_CONSOLE_URL` environment variable on backup hosts so alerts are delivered automatically.

 ### Graphical Interface

-A modern GUI lives under `ui/`.
-Build it with `cargo run -p ui` to open a cross-platform interface for scheduling and monitoring backups.
+A modern GUI lives under `gui/`.
+Build it with `cargo run -p sequoiarecover-gui` to open a cross-platform interface for scheduling and monitoring backups.

 ### Encryption & Key Management